Why You'll Want to Declutter Your Space

 Not sure if you need to declutter?
 Look around you and pay attention to how your body feels.
 Feeling any tightness, restrictions, or heaviness anywhere inside?
 Any feelings of overwhelm, annoyance, or frustration while you're looking around?
 If so, these are good indications that what you’re looking at is cluttering up your space and it’s time to do something about it.

 Is letting go of things difficult for you?
 If so, you might want to consider hosting a Declutter Party.
 Invite a few close friends or family members over that you trust and you know will be honest with you to help you through this process.
 Sometimes it can be difficult for us to make decisions about letting things go on our own.
 If you know you’re one of those people, having others there to help you go through everything could help your process.
 They might be able to help you better see the things that you really don’t use.
 They may also have an idea of who could use something of yours that's collecting dust.
-Knowing that something will be useful to someone else often makes it feel easier to let it go.
+Knowing that something will be useful to someone else often makes it easier to let it go.
 Make it a fun event complete with yummy snacks and perhaps a cocktail.
 Keeping in mind that you want to remain focused on the reason for the party.

 While you’re in the process of decluttering, be honest about whether or not you really need something and if it’s worth keeping.
 It’s helpful to go through each item asking yourself the following questions: